Born Innocent (Alcatrazz album): Background

 Nozomu Wakai, who performed on "Finn McCool".

 Bob Kulick died in May 2020, two months prior to the album's release.

 The band released music videos for the three singles, "Polar Bear", "London 1666", and "Dirty Like the City".

 Reception

-Born Innocent received positive reviews upon its release, with reviewers complimenting the performance of 72-year-old lead vocalist Bonnet.
+Born Innocent received positive reviews upon its release, with reviewers complimenting the performance of the then-72-year-old Graham Bonnet.
 The album was said to be "on par" with the band's older work, an achievement in view of the almost three and a half decade interval between releases.
 The sound of the 2020 incarnation of Alcatrazz was noted as being in keeping with the rock and heavy metal of the 1980s but with a fresh feeling and natural sound, lacking any hint of contrivance.
 One review noted that the album was a "well rounded effort".